 - Creates and implements all marketing for CLE events.

-Liaison with Others: Maintains relationships other state defense bars, and state and local law-related organizations.
+Liaison with Others: Maintains relationships with other state defense bars, and state and local law-related organizations.

 - A commitment to GACDL’s mission, including knowledge of criminal justice issues, and a commitment to supporting those who protect the rights of the accused.